 Let’s shift gears and talk about a little about cooking at home.
 After a week of working long hours around some incredible food, what do you like to prepare at home when cooking is not your job?

 For me, when I go home, I like to take a break from cooking elaborate meals.
 Actually, I like to keep my cooking time brief.
 I have a daughter, who is very young, and I’ve taken an interest in preparing fresh and healthy meals for her, such as steamed fresh fish and vegetables.
 I like to eat simply at home.
 I’m not looking for fancy cooking – quick, easy, and tasty homemade cooking is key.

 I also hear from a lot of home cooks that they have a fear of making mistakes in the kitchen.
 What mistakes do you see home cooks making over and over again and what can they do to stop making them and get over their fears?

 Well, to get over these fears and learn how to avoid doing mistakes, the good thing to do is to come to 2941 for some cooking classes, where they can learn how to develop simple, quick and delicious meals.
-We are offering cooking classes in March and April:

 What cookbooks would you recommend every home cook own?

 I find sometimes cookbooks tend to be too complicated and call for high-end ingredients that are not very accessible at local supermarkets.
 When I suggest a recipe book for a website for instance, I look for it to provide recipes that are easy to prepare and call for ingredients that are readily available.

 Café Boulud Cookbook: I recommend this book not simply because I worked for Daniel, but because he suggests very good and simple recipes.

 David Thompson’s Thai Food – Arharn Thai: Great for thai cuisine and soups; again provides easy recipes with ingredients that are easy to find in the supermarket.